CircuitSetup/SID/README.md

 The SD card is used for saving [secondary settings](#-save-secondary-settings-on-sd), to avoid [Flash Wear](#flash-wear) on the SID's CPU.
 For instance, the chosen idle pattern (*1x), and the running state of the Spectrum Analyzer, is only stored on SD, so for your selection to be persistent across reboots, an SD card is required.

-Note that the SD card must be inserted before powering up the device.
+The SD card must be inserted before powering up the device.
 It is not recognized if inserted while the SID is running.
 Furthermore, do not remove the SD card while the device is powered.

 ## Connecting a Time Circuits Display